Hendrix-CS/csci270/projects/project.md

 ## Proposal: 30 points

 The first step in your project is developing a proposal.
-This two-page document will be due at the beginning of class on March 1st.
+This two-page document will be due at the beginning of class on April 9th.
 There are three required sections of your proposal.

 ### Research Question 13